tanvir362/Python/README.md

 # Python
 My random implementations with Python mostly for fun and experiment.
-This is my experimental repo
+This is experimental